Small business navigator Program

 Our initial meeting will include a member of The St. Pete Greenhouse team and depending on anticipated needs identified for your business during the visit, we may later involve other local public, private and non-profit partners.
 These may include but not be limited to the St. Petersburg Area Chamber of Commerce, Pinellas County SCORE and SBDC, and workforce development professionals through St. Pete Works.
 We will be interested in meeting members of your leadership team as well as any others you would like to invite, such as your facilities or human resources managers.

 Small businesses are important to us.
 Owning a business is hard.
 Navigators will proactively connect with business owners and meet where they are to help navigate business ownership with the goal of growing business in St. Pete.

-The confidentiality of information or comments you share with us is our top priority.
 After we better understand your business and any unique needs, we will focus on immediate follow up on any urgent matters.
 We have a number of example success stories to share, from helping businesses improve their client outreach to providing proprietary economic and demographic data helping a business avoid relocation.
 Finally, we want to remain your ongoing Navigator team at the City, and your first call for all types of questions or assistance throughout the year.